 This is the time for small business owners to finish up any business projects in progress.
 You might be in the middle of redesigning your website, or maybe you’re integrating a new point-of-sale system.

-Whatever the task, this is a great time to wrap up any projects that may be lingering in the background so you can take time in the 4th quarter to focus on setting yourself up for business success in 2023.
+Whatever the task, this is a great time to wrap up any projects that may be lingering in the background.
+That way you can take time in the 4th quarter to focus on setting yourself up for business success in 2024.

 Get Your Financials in Order for Tax Planning

-Tax planning takes place year-round, but it’s especially important in the 4th quarter if you plan to make investments in your small business before the year ends.
+Of course, tax planning takes place year-round.
+But it’s especially important in the 4th quarter if you plan to make investments in your small business before the year ends.

 Here are some small business tips related to tax planning: